Goodbye Pork Pie: Plot

-Stopping at a tearoom further down the coast, John and Gerry find out from a television that Shirl has been arrested for shoplifting, and that a national manhunt has been launched for the "Blondini Gang."
+Stopping at a tearoom further down the coast, John and Gerry find out from a television news report that Shirl has been arrested for shoplifting, and that a national manhunt has been launched for the "Blondini Gang".
 The Mini is pursued down the Lake Hāwea shoreline by a determined policeman who almost catches Gerry and John before swerving off the road to avoid a combine harvester.
-Gerry stops to make sure the officer is all right and mocks the other police over the car's radio.
+Gerry stops to make sure the officer is all right and mocks the other police over the car's radio, before fleeing the scene.

 The duo sell more parts off the car at Cromwell.
 At Dunedin, they meet the unhinged Snout, who helps them avoid a police roadblock and offers to buy the set of flags Gerry has gathered for the Mini's antenna.
 Gerry initially refuses, superstitious that the flags have kept them safe so far, but relents at John's urging.
 After Gerry and John leave, Snout tips the police off that they are heading for Invercargill.

 At the Southland town of McNab, John is spotted by police and drives off in the Mini, not realising Gerry is underneath the car.
 Gerry is arrested, but escapes from the police car and jumps on top of the fleeing Mini.
 The police attack the Mini with a PIT; Gerry falls off and is hit by the pursuing police car.
 John bids farewell to the injured Gerry, then takes the car and proceeds to Invercargill.
 A trucker at the scene refuses to move aside for the police out of respect for Gerry, whose ultimate fate is not shown.

 At Invercargill, John is met by a throng of admirers who have been following the Blondini Gang's cross-country journey.
-Members of the Armed Offenders Squad appear and shoot a hole in John's petrol can.
-While his supporters distract the officers, John diverts through a cemetery, making it to Sue's house just as the leaking petrol ignites an explosion that finally destroys the Mini.
+Members of the Armed Offenders Squad arrive.
+A disrespectful bystander goads them into firing at the Mini, shooting a hole in John's petrol can.
+While his supporters distract the officers, John diverts through a cemetery, making it to Sue's house just as the leaking petrol ignites an explosion that finally destroys the Mini, crashing into her sister's car.
 John reunites with Sue, and the two have sex while police surround the house.
 Bidding farewell to Sue, John surrenders, cracking jokes for the admiring onlookers as the police take him away.